argafacu/argafacu.github.io/_pages/about.md

 I am a fifth-year Economics Ph.D. student at [Universidad Carlos III de Madrid](http://economics.uc3m.es/).

 I work on Econometrics.
-My research interests span identification, estimation, and inference of Semiparametric Models, and I am especially interested in causal inference with Machine Learning.
+My research interests span identification, estimation, and inference of semiparametric models, and I am especially interested in causal inference with machine learning.

+During the Spring of 2024, I will be visiting [The University of Chicago Booth School of Business](https://www.chicagobooth.edu/).

 This is my [cv](http://argafacu.github.io/files/CV_FacundoArga_araz.pdf).